Clinical Training Program

 The Clinical Training Program sells out every year.
 Join our newsletter and be the first to hear when applications open for next school year!

-2018-2019 school year - Join our newsletter to learn when applications open.
+Spring 2019 - Join our newsletter to learn when applications open.

 The Social Thinking® (ST) Clinical Training Program is an intensive three-day training session that lets you explore the ST methodology in a deep and meaningful way.
 During the three days, you will: 1) Observe a live or video recorded assessment, 2) watch a variety of treatment sessions, 3) discuss complexities and nuances for interventions based on the different levels of the social mind, and 4) learn about Social Thinking's core philosophy and newest concepts and strategies.
 We now have two different clinical locations to make travel easier on both domestic and international trainees: West coast (ST Headquarters, Santa Clara, CA) and East coast (Licensed Clinic, Boston, MA).